enistola/superkards-editor/README.md

 # Superkards

 Superkards is a website template editor I built for learning purposes.
-It is the first project I ever build on my own, with (at that time) limited programming knowledge.
+It is the first project I ever build on my own - with (at that time) limited programming knowledge.

 ## Tech stack